 Or maybe your community would like an informal get-together every first Friday.
 Involve the kids with a craft night or dog parade!
 Events that are fun and fairly simple to plan are good ideas.

-Event Ideas for HOA Social Clubs
+Event Ideas for HOA Social Events

 - Neighborhood Garage Sales